drestauri/electrical-box-monitor/README.md

 Since the data that can come across the serial interface is limited, we cannot sample four 60Hz channels very efficiently.
 Instead, the Arduino samples as fast as possible and does some local pre-processing of the data prior to sending relevant data over the serial interface.
-As we are primarily concerned with the power consumption, the Arduino samples voltage every 4ms or so for some duration (e.g. 85ms) and saves only the peak reading.
+As we are primarily concerned with the power consumption, the Arduino samples voltage as quickly as possible for a few cycles and saves only the peak reading.
 The peak is desireable because we are measuring a sinusoidal signal and want to know the amplitude, so we can calculate the current being produced by the sensor and in turn the current/power consumption of the circuit in question.